codecat0/codecat0/README.md

 ### Hi there 👋

-- 🔭 I’m currently in Beijing, China
+- 🔭 I’m currently in Changsha, China
 - 📫 How to reach me: `2049413359@qq.com`
 - 🌱 I’m currently working on low-level Computer Vision and Medical Image Segmentation.